mchelem/remd_temperature/README.md

 ![remd temperature results](http://pix.toile-libre.org/upload/original/1428960434.png)

-The parameters are the ones available at http://folding.bmc.uu.se/remd/ You can both use the human readable name (label) or the shorter and less explanatory form input names.
+The parameters are the ones available at http://folding.bmc.uu.se/remd/

+You can use either human readable names (label) or shorter and less explanatory form input names.

 You **cannot mix both formats** in the same input.

 For example, here are two valid and equivalent ways to set contraints in water :